WalletConnect/walletconnect-docs/docs/swift/web3inbox/wallet-usage.md

 ### Use client instance

-Chat client instance is a singleton and you can access it by calling
+Web3Inbox client instance is a singleton and you can access it by calling

 ```swift
 Web3Inbox.instance